Published on

 Purchase: Investors buy these bonds at their initial offer period, which typically occurs every month.
 The bonds are available for purchase through participating banks in Singapore, such as DBS/POSB, OCBC, and UOB, making them accessible to most residents.

-Interest Rates: The interest rates for SSBs are not fixed but linked to long-term Singapore Government Securities (SGS) yields.
+Interest Rates: They are not fixed but linked to long-term Singapore Government Securities (SGS) yields.
 This means that the rates can vary monthly, providing the potential for competitive returns.

 Bond Description Interest Rate